Doubly Inhomogeneous Reinforcement Learning: Notations, conditions and proofs

 where $\mu$ denotes the density function of the limiting distribution.
-Since $p$ is well bounded away from zero and infinity, so are the marginal distribution of $S_{it_1}$ and $\mu$.
+Since $p$ is well bounded away from zero and infinity, so are the marginal distributions of $S_{it_1}$ and $\mu$.
 Consequently, there exists some universal constant $C>0$ such that

 Under exponentially $\beta$-mixing, this immediately implies that $\ell_0(\theta,\mathcal{C}_k,[t_1,t_2])\to \ell_0^{\infty}(\theta,\mathcal{C}_k)$ whenever $t_1\ge T-\tau^{(k)}$ and $t_2-t_1\ge \kappa T$, as $T\to \infty$.
 Here, $\ell_0^{\infty}(\theta,\mathcal{C}_k)=\int_s \Mean \log p(S_{it_1+1}|S_{it_1}=s,A_{it_1},\theta)\mu(s)ds$ for any $i\in \mathcal{C}_k$.
 Moreover, the convergence is uniform in $k$, $t_1$ and $t_2$.
 This together with the proof for Step 1 yields the uniform convergence of $\ell(\theta,\mathcal{C}_k,[t_1,t_2])$ to $\ell_0^{\infty}(\theta,\mathcal{C}_k)$.